 Refuse.
 Reduce.
 Reuse.
 Recycle.
 Rot.

 Over the last decade, there has been a massive emphasis on the environment that has pushed a curious generation to explore sustainable living.
-The fashion industry has felt the effects of this shift, seeking eco-friendly options in goods that they produce.
+The fashion industry has felt the effects of this shift, seeking eco-friendly options in the goods that they produce.
 Consumers are aware that a fair amount of the earth’s pollution comes from the waste created by fast fashion manufacturing.

-With consumers becoming more informed and eco-conscious than before, brand transparency is often a make or break for consumers.
+With consumers becoming more informed and eco-conscious than before, brand transparency is often a make-or-break for consumers.
 If you are a fashion brand trying to work towards being more sustainable in your production, there are a few ways to capitalize on your initiatives.

 In this article, we will look at some green marketing ideas that will help you gain loyal customers and grow your brand like: